 Think of Prompt #1 as an umbrella.
 Phrased to allow students to write anything that could complete an application, the question encompasses any of the other four prompts.
-In other words, if an application would be incomplete without the questions posed in the other prompts — failures, transition to adulthood, challenged beliefs, and problems solved — the student can use the specific prompt or the one that covers them all.
+In other words, if an application would be incomplete without the questions in the other prompts —” failures, transition to adulthood, challenged beliefs, and problems solved —” the student can use the specific prompt or the one that covers them all.

 The Solution Also Fits the Coalition Essays

-The first prompt on the Common Application also it fits the essay requirements of the Coalition Application.
+The first prompt on the Common Application also fits the essay requirements of the Coalition Application.
 That application includes the essay prompt: “Submit an essay on a topic of your choice.”
-Like Prompt #1 on the Common Application, this question is open-ended.
+Like Prompt #1 on the Common Application, this question is open.
 Students may choose any topic.

-Student should try not to see college essays as a test.
-There is no right or wrong answer.
+In the end, students should try not to see college essays as a test.
+In fact, there is no right or wrong answer.
 The better view, one that aligns with the intentions of admissions committees, is to view the essay as an opportunity to go beyond test scores and GPAs, and paint a portrait of a living, breathing student.
-Choosing Prompt #1 will reduce the waste of time and energy a question.
-That energy can then be channeled to the task that matters, writing a college essay that shows admissions officers who you are and why you deserve a spot on their campus.
+Choosing Prompt #1 will reduce the waste of time and energy.
+That energy can then focus on a task that matters, writing a college essay that shows admissions officers who you are and why you deserve a spot on their campus.